FAQs

 Do I need a referral from my GP or health practitioner?

-No. You do not need a referral from your GP or health practitioner to have an abortion.
-This means you can contact an abortion provider directly to find out about abortion services that meet your specific needs.
+No. You don't need a referral from your GP or health practitioner to have an abortion.
+This means you can contact an abortion provider directly to find out about abortion services that meet your needs.

 -